sandstorm-io/sandstorm/docs/administering/offline.md

     sudo sandstorm stop
     sudo sandstorm start

-Now, to update Sandstorm manually, obtain the latest release tarball from `dl.sandstorm.io` the same as you did to install it originally.
-Upload this to your server.
+Now, to update Sandstorm manually, obtain the latest release tarball and its `.sig` file from `dl.sandstorm.io` the same as you did to install it originally.
+Before transferring the tarball, verify its detached signature using the Sandstorm release public key and confirm the key's complete primary fingerprint through an independently authenticated channel:

+    gpg --no-default-keyring --keyring ./sandstorm-release-keyring.gpg \
+        --verify sandstorm-<version>.tar.xz.sig sandstorm-<version>.tar.xz

+Only transfer and install the tarball if verification succeeds with the expected fingerprint.

 Then, run:

-    sudo sandstorm update sandstorm-<version>.tar.gz
+    sudo sandstorm update sandstorm-<version>.tar.xz

+The local update command trusts the file supplied by the administrator; it does not fetch or check the adjacent `.sig` itself.
+Signature verification is therefore a required part of the offline transfer procedure.

 ## Installing Apps